EmergingTechnologyInstitute/microscaler/README.md

 ## Installing

-1. set up the demon on the Host VM so that it uses the network and not just Unix sockets.
+Set up the demon on the Host VM so that it uses the network and not just Unix sockets.

 	$ sudo vi /etc/default/docker